arpitraj18/atomquest-video-support/README.md

 The platform is deployed on a **GCP e2-micro VM** (Always Free tier) with:
 - Nginx as a reverse proxy serving the React frontend and proxying API/WebSocket traffic
 - PM2 managing the Node.js backend process with auto-restart on reboot
-- Let's Encrypt SSL via Certbot for HTTPS
+- HTTPS terminated at the proxy
-- GCP firewall rule opening UDP `10000–60000` for WebRTC media transport
+- UFW opening UDP `1024–65535` for WebRTC media transport (the cloud firewall must mirror this range)

+> The SFU is a stateful, long-lived process holding persistent WebSocket connections and UDP media transport, so it is intentionally **not** serverless-compatible — hence a long-running VM rather than a function platform.

 Live at: **https://35-254-204-193.sslip.io**